chrismurrph/default-db-format/README.md

  *  **22** Fixed bug where a `:keyword` was not recognised as data
  *  **21** Released version (announced on Om Slack group)

+**(*)** The reason it is better Default DB Format come before Fulcro Inspect is explained by comments in the source code above the def `default-db-format.tool/ignore-fulcro-inspect`.